Since 1994, programming a wide variety of world-class music has been essential to the success of the Bluesfest.

 In 2015, more than 300,000 music fans welcomed Kanye West (pictured below), Iggy Azalea, Skrillex, Jason Aldean, Lynyrd Skynyrd and many other world-class acts to Canada’s capital for what has become one of North America’s most popular music events.

-In the world of mega-festivals, the 2016 RBC Bluesfest maintained its stature as an incredibly popular music event by sticking to its diverse roots, with world-class representation of every style of modern music.
-Also in 2016, the RBC Bluesfest had its first sell-out in close to two decades, thanks to the far-reaching popularity of the Red Hot Chili Peppers (w/ Flea, pictured below).
+In the world of mega-festivals, the 2016, Ottawa Bluesfest maintained its stature as an incredibly popular music event by sticking to its diverse roots, with world-class representation of every style of modern music.
+Also in 2016, the Ottawa Bluesfest had its first sell-out in close to two decades, thanks to the far-reaching popularity of the Red Hot Chili Peppers (w/ Flea, pictured below).

-In 2017 the festival had another stellar year with headliners such as P!nk, Muse, Tom Petty, (pictured below) and many more gracing RBC Bluesfest stages.
+In 2017, the festival had another stellar year with headliners such as P!nk, Muse, Tom Petty, (pictured below) and many more gracing Ottawa Bluesfest stages.
 Throughout a mix of rain and sunshine, loyal fans came out in droves.

 Mother Nature came through in a big way for music fans from Ottawa and beyond during Ottawa Bluesfest’s 10-day run in 2018.
 Throughout the event, a program that “kept on giving” had attendees singing the praises of acts they specifically came to see and those they discovered along the way.
 The Foo Fighters (pictured below) drew a capacity crowd of 30,000 avid fans.
 Comparable numbers were on hand for Bryan Adams, Shawn Mendes, and the Dave Matthews Band.